2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 5. To recommend specific actions and resources to implement the plan.

-Towns or groups completing and submitting the application by October 1, 2013 will be considered for an intensive, two-day brainstorming session, focusing on the issue or need of your choosing.
+Towns or groups completing and submitting the application will be considered for an intensive, two-day brainstorming session, focusing on the issue or need of your choosing.

 If your community is selected, a team of Plan NH planning professionals will work in collaboration with your leaders and residents to develop recommendations to help move your town’s vision forward.